 Thank you so much to Happy Tails for featuring our special boy, Phoenix, on their website.
-We’re SO proud of him!
-Please take 10mins to read his story – it will make your day!
-He truly is an ambassadog for rescues everywhere.
-Visit the website (link below) for some beautiful, heart-warming pictures.)
+We’re SO proud of him – he truly is an ambassadog for rescues everywhere.
+Visit the Happy Tails website for more pictures.

 Written by Jenni Davies of Fisantekraal Animal Welfare and photography by Andrew Waltman